RiledUpCrow/Flier/docs/Action.md

 **`suicide`**

 This action simply kills the player.
-It works only when the player is not falling due to game mechanics.
+It will not change the previous attacker, so the kill may go to another player.

 ```
 self_destruction: